isntlee/Jellett-Gallery/README.md

 ### Current Features

+#### Navbar

+##### Artists

+##### Accounts

 **Register**
-- Anyone can open/register a personal account.
-A username/password is required, passwords are hashed to enhance security.
+- Found within the Accounts tab/icon:  Anyone can open/register a personal account.
+A username/password and email address is required.
+Email verification is in place and passwords are hashed to enhance security.

 **Login/Logout**
-- For users with accounts, the sign-in procedure checks that the username/password matches the database record.
+- Accounts tab/icon: For users with accounts, the sign-in procedure checks that the username/password matches the database record.

-**View Entries**
-- This is the *Show Sagas* page or the *My Sagas* page, all entries are listed by date added, this criteria changed by selecting sort-by options.
+**My Account**
+- Accounts tab/icon: This feature is open all registered users.
+It presents key user information, bidding/order history and an editable address form

+**Collections Management**
+- Accounts tab/icon: This feature is limited to commitee members/superusers.
+It allows these users to add pieces to the collection.
+There are several required conditions to meet to add an entry such as name, description, offer/price, etc, etc.

 **Search**
-- Easily accessible search function, searches through the full collection based on title word-choice.
+- Easily accessible search function, searches through the full collection based on title or description word-choice.

 **Add Entry**
 - Create or add a new entry/saga.
 There are several required conditions to meet to add an entry such as title, tagline, image, etc, etc.